devalot/git/notes/intro.md

   3. **Extract** the ZIP file

-  4. Then open the course PDF file in the `handouts` folder
+  4. Then open the course PDF file in the `handouts` folder:

+        handouts/git-for-developers.pdf

 Introductions
 -------------